Munmun (actress): Career

 Munmun appeared in 85 films in her career.
 She was a top actress of Dhallywood from 1999 till 2003.
-She is accused to bringing obscenity to Bangladeshi films alongside actresses Moyuri and Jhumka.
-She went to self-retirement in 2003 citing that she is not willing to stretch her career amid the flow of B-grade and erotic films.
+She is accused of bringing obscenity and perversion to Bangladeshi films alongside actresses Moyuri and Jhumka.
+She went into self-retirement in 2006 citing that she is not willing to stretch her career amid the flow of perverted and cheap films.